alexinachong/study-guide-notes/algorithms.md

 ## Recursion (W2D1)

 ### What is a base case in recursion?
 Why do we need one?
 Do we always need one?
+The base case is the smallest or simplest case that we could encounter in our problem.
+As we dive deeper and deeper into our call stack, the base case acts as a stopping point or limit for our function, so that our code will eventually return a result (to slingshot back up the call stack) and not enter an infinite loop.
+We always need a base case in our recursive functions to avoid a stack overflow error.

 ### What exactly is a Stack Overflow?